 We make regular assessments of children's learning and we use this information to ensure that future planning reflects identified needs.
 Assessment in the EYFS mainly takes the form of on-going observation, and this involves the teachers and other adults as appropriate.
-These observations are recorded in the children's Learning Journals..
+These observations are recorded in the children's Learning Journals, maths books and in the maths and curriculum floor books.
 Within the final term of the EYFS, we provide a written summary to parents, reporting their progress against the ELGs and a brief report on the characteristics of learning.